GeekInTheNorth/GeekInTheNorth.github.io/_posts/2026-04-13-using-caching-and-async-to-improve-performance.md

 Once asynchronous code removes unnecessary thread blocking, the next step is reducing how often you need to do the work in the first place.
 That's where caching comes in.

 In the case of a listing block, building the model can involve multiple operations, querying an index, resolving content references, applying enrichment such as category information, and shaping the final view model.
+While Search & Navigation code includes a level of caching already, the default duration is short and the cache only affects the results of the query and not the actions you perform on that data.
 Even when each individual operation is relatively fast, the combined cost adds up quickly under load.
 By caching the final model, you avoid repeating all of that work on every request.

-This has two key benefits:
+The following code is an evolution of the previous example of a listing block, but this time following a standard pattern for adding caching into View Components which can be described as such:

-- Fewer operations per request: instead of multiple lookups and transformations, you perform one fast cache read
+1. Attempt to retrieve the data from the cache
-- Reduced dependency on the index: avoiding repeated calls to the index removes round trips and frees it up for unique queries
+2. Build model if it does not exist in the cache

-At scale, this dramatically reduces both response times and system load.
+3. Render the model

 ```C#
 public class ListingBlockComponent(